 Suggested Methods of Implementation:

-- Encouraging members to attend the Hebrew High School, or the institution of most intensive learning, in his area.
+- Encouraging members to attend the Hebrew High School, or the institution of most intensive learning, in their areas.

 - Encouraging chapters to establish programs for group study.